 Attention — or concentration — plays a critical role in learning.
 Focused attention is the behavioural and cognitive process of selectively concentrating on one aspect of the environment while ignoring other things, while sustained attention refers to the state in which attention must be maintained over time.
 Both are important foundational skills of reading.

 • Foreground-background differentiation.
-The particular letter, or word, or sentence, that the reader is focused on is elevated to the level of foreground, whereas everything else within the field of vision of the reader (the rest of the page and the book, the desk on which the book is resting, the section of the floor and/or wall that is visible, etc.) is relegated to the background.
+The particular letter, word, or sentence the reader is focused on is elevated to the foreground.
+In contrast, everything else within the field of vision of the reader (the rest of the page and the book, the desk on which the book is resting, the section of the floor and wall that is visible, etc.) is relegated to the background.

 • Form discrimination.
 The most obvious classroom activity requiring the child to discriminate forms is that of reading.
-The learning of the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the form of the letters, syllables, and words.
+Learning the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the form of the letters, syllables, and words.

 • Size discrimination.
-Capital letters, being used at the start of a sentence, sometimes look exactly the same as their lower case counterparts, and must therefore be discriminated mainly with regard to size.
+Capital letters, used at the start of a sentence, sometimes look exactly the same as their lower case counterparts and must therefore be discriminated mainly with regard to size.

 • Spatial relations refer to the position of objects in space.
 It also refers to the ability to accurately perceive objects in space with reference to other objects.
 A person with a spatial problem may find it difficult to distinguish letters like b, d, p, and q.

 Auditory processing refers to the ability to make sense of information taken in through the ears.
-It is not the ability to hear, but the ability to interpret, organise, or analyse what’s heard.
+It is not the ability to hear but to interpret, organise, or analyse what’s heard.

 Problems with auditory perception generally correspond to those in the visual area and are presented under the following components:

-• Auditory foreground-background differentiation refers to the ability to select and attend to relevant auditory stimuli and ignore the irrelevant.
+• Auditory foreground-background differentiation refers to selecting and attending to relevant auditory stimuli and ignoring the irrelevant.

 • Auditory discrimination refers to the ability to hear similarities and differences between sounds.

 • Auditory blending (also called auditory synthesis) refers to the ability to perceive individual sounds as a whole.
-The child who has a deficit in auditory blending will be unable to blend the individual sounds in a word.
-He may know the individual phonemes but simply cannot put them together.
-He may, for example, sound the letters “c-a-t” but then say “cold.”
+The child with a deficit in auditory blending will be unable to blend the individual sounds in a word.
+They may know the individual phonemes but simply cannot put them together.
+They may, for example, sound the letters “c-a-t” but then say “cold.”